Director, Centre for Business Law

 B.A.
 (Honours) (Queen’s); LL.B.
 (UBC); LL.M.
 (UBC); Ph.D./S.J.D.
 (Joint Degree) (UBC/Toronto)

-Dr. Carol Liao is an Assistant Professor at the Allard School of Law.
-Prior to joining Allard, she was an Assistant Professor at the University of Victoria Faculty of Law, where she received the 2016 Law Students’ Society First Year Class Teaching Award.
-Her research focuses on business law, corporate governance, sustainable development law, law and economics, social enterprise law, business ethics, and access to justice.
+Dr. Carol Liao is an Assistant Professor at the Allard School of Law and the UBC Sauder Distinguished Scholar of the Dhillon Centre for Business Ethics at the UBC Sauder School of Business.
+She is the Director of the Centre for Business Law, a leading national research centre that also oversees the Business Law Concentration and two experiential learning programs at Allard Law, the Business Law Clinic and Corporate Counsel Externship.
+Prior to joining UBC, Dr. Liao was an Assistant Professor at the University of Victoria Faculty of Law, where she was awarded the 2016 Law Students’ Society First Year Class Teaching Award.
+Her research focuses on business law, corporate governance, corporate sustainability, law and economics, social enterprise law, and business ethics.

 Representative Published Works

-- Business Organizations: Practice, Theory, and Emerging Challenges, 2nd ed. (with Robert Yalden, Janis Sarra, Paul Paton, Mark Gillen, Mary Condon, Mohamed Khimji, Michael Deturbide, Bradley Bryan, and Gary Campo) (Emond, 2017).
+- Business Organizations: Practice, Theory, and Emerging Challenges, 2nd ed. (with Robert Yalden, Janis Sarra, Paul D. Paton, Mark Gillen, Mary Condon, Mohamed Khimji, Michael Deturbide, Bradley Bryan, and Gary Campo) (Emond, 2018).

-- “Power and the Gender Imperative in Corporate Law” in Beate Sjåfjell and Irene Lynch Fannon, eds., Creating Corporate Sustainability: Gender as an Agent for Change (Cambridge University Press, forthcoming 2017).
+- “Power and the Gender Imperative in Corporate Law” in Beate Sjåfjell and Irene Lynch Fannon, eds., Creating Corporate Sustainability: Gender as an Agent for Change (Cambridge University Press, 2018).

 - “The Changing Face of the Non-Profit Sector: Social Enterprise Legislation in British Columbia” in Nick Mulé and Gloria DeSantis, eds., The Shifting Terrain: Nonprofit Policy Advocacy in Canada (McGill-Queen’s University Press, 2017).